Common searched topics: Manufacturing, Label printing, Sales order

 Windows

-In the inFlow, administrators can restrict editing access to completed orders.
+In inFlow, administrators can restrict editing access to completed orders.
 Admins can set the date for when to close an order, and only they can edit it afterward if they choose.

 You can close an order when it’s marked Fulfilled.
 Unfulfilled orders will never get closed.